Hab00119/Dezoomcamp-RealVoting/README.md

 ✅ Step 2: Processing Layer (PySpark batch & PyFlink streaming) ⬜ Step 3: Transformation Layer with dbt
 ⬜ Step 4: Visualization with Streamlit dashboard

+#the real processing/batch/voter_analysis_with_dbt.py combines the work of spark with dbt (quick fix to meet up with deadline), the voter_analysis_real is the actual one which separates dbt work from spark's. analytic/dashboard/app_temp is also temporary which used the voter_analysis_with_dbt (app.py is meant to be the main one)

+#terrfaform: oldmain and oldvars (didn't create bigquery bucket) but work while the current main and variables.tf create bigquery bucket